benwmx/benwmx/README.md

 - 🔭 I’m currently student at <a href="https://www.microverse.org/">Microverse Inc</a> a school for Remote software developers.
 - 🌱 I’m currently learning <strong>React Js</strong>
 - 🔍 I’m looking for new opportunities
-- 💬 Ask me about <strong>Data Structures in JavaScript, Algorithms</strong>
+- 💬 Ask me about <strong>Data Structures and Algorithms in JavaScript. </strong>
 - ⚡ Fun fact: I speak 3 languages including Berber 🇲🇦.

 <br>